John Strecche Canon of Kenilworth by Geoffrey Hilton published 2004 by the author at Kenilworth

 parchment and ink, for example (which occupies much of chapter 6) is a good example of Hilton’s

 relevant and interesting diversions.
-Work on the manuscripts continues – a copy is lodged at the
+Work on the manuscripts continues – a copy is lodged at the record

-perhaps even the priory at Brooke.
+the priory at Brooke.

 Robin Jenkins